adrianmaciuc/my-creative-spark/DOCUMENTATION/AuthenticationPlan.md

 - [ ] Delete category
 - [ ] Assign color to category

-**If not allowing cook to manage**: Remove this step, categories only managed by admin
+**If not allowing chef to manage**: Remove this step, categories only managed by admin

 **Expected Result**: